zdenekmacura/WeatherZdenekMacura/README.md

 *This simple weather application first read current geo position of the mobile device and then using open weather API it shows either weather for today or forecast weather for next 7 days.
 Weather for today shows description of the weather, its icon, temperature, location, speed of wind, humidity and pressure.
-Forecast just shows description od the weather, weather graphics icon and temperature*
+Forecast just shows description of the weather, its icon and temperature*

 Installation
 ============

-*Build the apk file and install on mobile device.
+*Build the apk file and install on a mobile device.
 The application was developed under Android Studio 1.1.0*

 Usage
 =====

 *In the top menu there are two options called: Today and forecast.
-Click them and see the result, The setting function doesn't work*
+Click them and see the result.
+The setting function doesn't work.*